ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 {{site.data.content.custom-image-requirements-list}}

-You can't create an image from an encrypted boot volume (image from a volume) that is not 100 GB.
+You can't create an image from an encrypted boot volume that is not 100 GB.
 {: note}

 Use the following steps to create a Windows&reg; custom image to deploy in the {{site.data.keyword.vpc_short}} infrastructure environment.
 The procedure encompasses the following high-level tasks.